+Figure 6.
+Functional specialization profile of each of the MFC clusters.
+Each cluster was individually profiled to determine which cognitive functions that best predicted its activation.
+Top) Each of the three functional zones we identified showed distinct functional profiles with broad shifts across cognitive domains Bottom three) Within each zone, each sub-region showed fine grained shifts in functional specialization.
+Strength of association of each cognitive concept with each region is measures in log-odds ratio. .

 All four subregions of dACC/pre-SMA we identified were involved with cognitive control to varying extents, although on average, pre-SMA was more strongly associated with cognitive control.
 Working memory in particular was strongly associated with pre-SMA--peaking in caudal pre-SMA-- while switching and conflict were more evenly associated with all four subregions in this zone.
 The sole exception was inhibition, which was more strongly associated with dACC than pre-SMA.
 Both dACC clusters were further characterized by a strong association with negative affect.
 In particular, pain and fear were very strongly associated with caudal aspects of dACC; unlike cognitive control, negative affect was fairly specifically associated with dACC and showed very weak associations with pre-SMA.
 We also found some rostro-caudal functional distinctions in this zone.
 Only caudal pre-SMA and dACC showed associations with motor function, while the two rostral clusters showed virtually no association.
 In contrast, rostral pre-SMA and dACC were more involved with decision-making and learning related processes.
 Finally, all four clusters were also associated with memory encoding and retrieval processes, although this association peaked in rostral pre-SMA.